p2r3/ppmod/README.md

 ### ppmod.decal

-Creates an `infodecal` entity for applying decals and textures on to the world, similar to the simple projection mode of `ppmod.texture`.
+Creates an `infodecal` entity for applying decals and textures onto the world, similar to the simple projection mode of `ppmod.texture`.
 Returns the decal entity.

 ```
   ppmod.decal (texture, position, angles = Vector(90))
 ```

 The arguments are similar to those of `ppmod.texture`, except that texture and position are no longer optional.
-The benefits of using decals instead of simple projected textures are that decals cause fewer graphical glitches and stutters (as long as cvar `gpu_level` is under 2) and you can control the position of decals better.
+The benefits of using decals instead of simple projected textures are that decals cause fewer graphical glitches and stutters (as long as cvar `gpu_level` is under 2), and you can control the position of decals better.
 The main drawbacks are that decals cannot be moved, removed, or resized.

 ### ppmod.text

-Creates a `game_text` entity for basic on-screen text and UI, provides functions for managing this entity.
+Creates a `game_text` entity for basic on-screen text and UI and provides functions for managing this entity.

 ```
   ppmod.text (text = "", x = -1, y = -1)
 ```

 The first argument is the text to display.
-The second and third argument set the X and Y position of the text, respectively.
+The second and third arguments set the X and Y position of the text, respectively.
 Setting these to -1 centers the text.
 Returns a table of functions for managing the entity:

 - `GetEntity ()` returns a handle to the `game_text` entity.
 - `SetPosition (x, y)` sets the position at which the text should appear. -1 centers the text.